 The Risk, Compliance and Planning Committee of our Board of Directors provides oversight of the information security program including cybersecurity and is chaired by an independent director.
 Cybersecurity metrics are reported to the committee quarterly.
 Additionally, management has established an Information Technology Executive Steering Committee focused on, technology impact, and an Enterprise Risk Management Committee focused on business and risk impact, both consisting of executives and department leaders across multiple domains.
 These committees generally meet quarterly and more frequently when warranted.
 The information security department holds a monthly security meeting with the managers from the information technology department to discuss significant security incidents and status of the threat landscape.
 The Information Security Officer reports significant cybersecurity or privacy incidents and the state of the information security program to the Risk, Compliance and Planning Committee of the board on a quarterly basis.
-The Risk, Compliance and Planning Committee of the board of at each quarterly board meeting.
+The Risk, Compliance and Planning Committee of the Board of Directors provide a report of activities to the full board at each quarterly board meeting.